Welcome to BPD Beautiful

 • Impulsivity

-• Self harm or suicidal thoughts & behaviours
+• Self harm or suicidal thoughts & behaviors

 • Impaired social & romantic relationships with intense “highs and lows,” frequent conflict and / or break ups